 The bottom line is that cooking on cast iron does boost the iron content in food.
 Hence, it’s a smart way to improve your meal plan and eat healthier altogether.
 However, you should note that it’s not high enough to significantly aid in treating iron deficiency or anemia.

-Apart from this, using cast iron also limits oil consumption and is free from toxic chemicals found in other cookware such as PFOA and PTFE.
+Apart from this, using cast iron also limits oil consumption and is free from toxic chemicals found in Teflon items and other cookware.
 You might feel a bit skeptical about getting an extra iron taste in your meals, but this is a small thing compared to the number of health benefits it poses.

 But of course, to each their own!
 If you don’t want that iron flavor in your meals, then you can always limit your cooking times and avoid high-pH ingredients.
 Cook healthy, delicious meals all day!